 No-one is suggesting manipulation of biomass emissions data.
 But there are similar uncertainties and doubts about the impacts of burning biomass on emissions of particulate matter (PM), carbon dioxide (CO2) and NOX.
 The differences reflect a range of opinion, methodology and data, such as power plant efficiency and biomass source.
 It adds up to a muddy picture.

 Taking these emissions in turn, there seems to be some agreement that co-firing biomass with coal (adding biomass to the furnace and substituting for some of the coal) can reduce emissions of larger particulate matter (PM).
-But it may also increase emissions of smaller PM2.5 (with a diameter below 2.5 micrometres), according to the “Clean Coal Centre” of the International Energy Agency (IEA).
+But it may also increase emissions of smaller PM2.5 (with a diameter below 2.5 micrometres), the International Energy Agency (IEA).
 PM2.5 is the most dangerous air pollutant, contributing towards the millions of air pollution deaths worldwide.
 Because it is so small, PM2.5 can enter finer air passages of the lung, and from there the blood stream.
 It causes lung and heart diseases and strokes.

 Given the academic uncertainty, I am tempted to go to the available data from one of the world’s s biggest coal and biomass-fired power plants, Drax.
 This is just one dataset, which I haven’t analysed in detail.
 Drax publishes data for its PM, NOX and CO2 emissions.
 It does not specify the size of PM, but I assume this to be PM10 (below 10 micrometres diameter).